-The emergence of Covid-19 through the early months of 2020 caused significant market volatility and uncertainty with a fall in asset values at the end of March (see chart below).
+The emergence of Covid-19 through the early months of 2020 caused significant market volatility and uncertainty with a fall in asset values at the end of March (see chart below) which were captured as part of the 2020 valuation.

 However, markets more than recovered throughout the latter part of 2020 and strong investment performance continued into 2021.
-The asset value for each fund will be reflected in the final 2022 valuation results, and most (if not all) will see the benefit of strong investment performance over the valuation period, despite the period of significant volatility.
+Investment returns were more volatile throughout 2022 with some declines in asset value.
+The asset value for each fund will be reflected in the final 2023 valuation results, most (if not all) will see the benefit of strong investment performance over the valuation period, despite the period of significant volatility.